bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> # Raises a TypeError
     >>> # my_set[1]

-You can iterate over a set, but order of the elements is arbitrary, and you cannot rely on the same order in any two runs of your program:
+You can iterate over a set, but the order of the elements is arbitrary, and you cannot rely on the same order in any two runs of your program:

 .. nbplot::

-    >>> for element in my_set:
+    >>> for element in my_set:  # doctest: +SKIP
     ...     print(element)
     1
     3